Do I have to be member of your church or a particular church to send my child to school there?

 For our elementary school, our student-teacher ratio is often lower than local public, charter, and private schools.
 The average class size is around 17.

-Does curriculum meet state standards?
+Does the CGLS curriculum meet state standards?

-Where do graduates go to High School?
+Where do graduates go to high school?

 Students have attended or currently attend local public high schools in Gilbert, Higley, Mesa, Chandler, Queen Creek, and Tempe, as well as private high schools including Gilbert Christian, Valley Christian, Seton Catholic, Brophy and Xavier College Prep.